ryandrewjohnson/ui-router.grant/README.md

 * [Getting Started](#getting-started)
 * [API Reference](#api-reference)

-// uses ui-router resolve
-// easily add single or multiple tests for each one of your states, will also redirect
-// assumes that you are familiar with ui-router and resolves
+> This documentation assumes you are comfortable working with [angular-ui-router](https://github.com/angular-ui/ui-router).
+The grant module was built specifically to work with ui-router's [resolve](https://github.com/angular-ui/ui-router/wiki#resolve) functionality.